Open Internet Information

 Does Sprint have rules regarding the attachment of devices to its network by customers?

 Any device certified as being Sprint network compatible may be used on the Sprint network, including compatible devices not purchased from Sprint.
 Information about Sprint compatible devices can be found on Sprint’s website at: support.sprint.com/support/devicelistpage.
 Sprint will not activate devices that have been reported as lost or stolen or associated with accounts that are found not to be in good standing.
+Sprint may limit activations of new devices on older technologies as we prepare to transition our networks to newer technologies; see a sales representative for the latest options.

 Manufacturers and developers who want to develop products for use on Sprint’s network can contact Sprint for more information at: newsroom.sprint.com/request_info.cfm